DavidResin/sitsitex/src/data/song_files/en.md

 French kissing and pimping are games for the best,
 Erasmus Orgasmus is not for the rest.

-And it's No, Nay, never,
-SEX ON THE FLOOR!
+And it's no, nay, never (SEX ON THE FLOOR!)
 No nay never, no more!
 Will I share these hangovers,
 No never, no more.

-Satellite and Zelig are the places to be.
+Satellite and Zelig are the places to be,
 We usually think that the best is for free.
 We told the bartender our money was spent,
 But the poor drunken fellow did not understand.

-And it's No, Nay, never...
+And it's no, nay, never...

 I'll go home to me parents, confess what I've done,
 My eternal hangover is finally gone.
 Chopfab and Trois Dames are beers of our kind,
 When we drink them together they fuck up our mind.

-:;: And it's No, Nay, never... :;:
+:;: And it's no, nay, never... :;:

 ## An Irish Tale
 ###### irishtale